Yomawa/Definiton/README.md

 •IP finds Ip address(identify websites),computer finds each other •TCP transfers communication
 XHR
-•it is a trim getting data of the server with our refresing page HTTP
+js object make Ajax call make a request from server with out refreshing page •it is a trim getting data of the server with our refresing page •you use AJAX but under the hood you use XHR
+HTTP
 •comunication between client and server (has to be text) PROTOCOL